-Please include the APS-certificate with your application for the Master's programme Communications Technology at the university of Ulm.
+Please include the APS-certificate with your application for the Master's programme Communication and Information Technology at the university of Ulm.
 The certificate is valid for twelve months and entitles you to participate in the privileged visa application.
 This means that the waiting time for an appointment at the embassy will be reduced considerably and visa application is facilitated.

 Fees for participating in the accelerated visa procedure are at present approximately 2500 RMB, which includes fees for the visum and the examination.
 For participating in the new visa procedure you have to apply at:

 Fax: +86 (0)10-6590 7140

 The forms required for applying and additional information are available at the above mentioned address, the visa department of the embassy, the DAAD office and the Goethe-Institute.